r3k4t/rktdeauther/README.md

 ### Description ###

-RktDeauther is a wifi deauthication attack(wifi Denial-of-service attack) tool.Its build on python and shell program.It can help to disconnect any wifi user and jam all wifi network(wifi Acess Point)
+RktDeauther is a Wifi Deauthication Attack(Wifi Denial-of-Service Attack) tool.Its build on python and shell program.It can help to disconnect any wifi user and jam all wifi network(wifi Acess Point)

 ### Setup[PIP MODULE] ###